mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 You are being invited to take part in a research study.
 Before you decide, it’s important you understand why the research is being done and what it will involve.
 If anything is unclear or you want more information, please contact Mick Chesterman (m.chesterman@mmu.ac.uk).

-#### What is the purpose of the study?
+**What is the purpose of the study?**

-The project explores how families make digital games together and how this process supports collaboration.
+he project explores how families make digital games together and how this process supports collaboration.
 The goal is to develop good practice for family learning and public programme delivery.

-#### Why have you been chosen?
+**Why have you been chosen?**

 You have experience working with different age groups in digital game making.
 Your insights are valuable for the study.

 This is a personal academic study.
 Whether or not you participate will have no bearing on your professional relationship with MMU.

-#### What will participation involve?
+**What will participation involve?**

 You will take part in an interview about your experience, held at MMU or another convenient location.
 The interview will be audio recorded, and notes will be taken.
 These will be used to inform the researcher’s doctoral thesis and related academic work.

 Participation is voluntary.
 You can withdraw at any time, and any data already collected will be destroyed and excluded from analysis.

-#### Who to contact
+**Who to contact**

 For questions about the study:
 - Mick Chesterman, ESRI, MMU, Room 1.43, Birley Building
 - Email: m.chesterman@mmu.ac.uk